Email FacebookTwitterMenu burgerClose thin

 This tax only applies to the portion of your MAGI generated by investments and only to earnings above the threshold.
 So, for example, say that you are a married couple with $275,000 in portfolio earnings.
 You would pay the Net Investment Income Tax on $25,000 (the amount of earnings above the cap).

-You Do Pay FICA Taxes On Earned Income
+Do You Pay FICA Taxes on Earned Income?

 Finally, retirement does not change the taxable status of earned income.
 If you do any work in retirement, for example, if you pick up a part-time job or continue to run a business, that income will be subject to FICA taxes as usual.
 Increasingly relevant, this will apply to any freelance or contractor-based income.
 So, for example, if you drive for Uber or rent a room on Airbnb, these will be considered earnings.